 Yarra Men's Shed

-The shed provides a place for local men to drop in, learn new skills, build friendships, and get involved in community life.
+The shed opened in 2011 and provides a place for local men to get together in a safe and friendly environment where they can learn new skills, build friendships and get involved in community life.

-The Men’s Shed is located in Hoddle Street, next door to Collingwood Neighbourhood House, and operates on Tuesdays and Wednesdays.
-To join or find out more, contact Phil Hall on 9417 4856.
+Yarra Men’s Shed is located in Hoddle Street, next door to Collingwood Neighbourhood House and operates from Monday to Thursday from 9.30am – 1pm.
+To join or find out more, contact Richard de Kleyn during operating hours at 9417 4856

 Back to top